Donald Trump made 'offensive impressions' from Theresa May to Boris Johnson, book says - ExBulletin

 Their relationship soured after Johnson resigned as Foreign Secretary, but the book added: Trump had meanwhile been terribly rude to May, was happy to see her go, and continued to be rude with impressions. offensive of her on the phone with Johnson.
 Both laughed.

-They said Trump could barely hide his joy when Johnson became prime minister and in their first real conversation at No 10, in 2019, the US president told him: We’ve got the world by the balls, Boris: what can we do?
+They said Trump could barely hide his joy when Johnson became prime minister and in their first real conversation at Number 10, in 2019, the US president told him: We’ve got the world by the balls, Boris: what can we do? -U.S ?

+Boris Johnson and Donald Trump during the NATO summit at the Grove Hotel in Watford, northeast London, on December 4, 2019.

 However, the authors say Johnson’s feelings about Trump have changed, particularly after the pro-Putin outburst by US presidents at the G7 in Biarritz.